Drezden1990/Pacman/README.md

 # Pacman
 A javascript, three.js version of Pacman done for my Aritifical Intelligence module in third year of Computer Applications, DCU.
 Mark obtained 85%.

-Hosted on Ancient Brain website - a website aiming to become one of the most fun places in the world to code: https://ancientbrain.com/world.php?world=8080212350
+Hosted and playable on the Ancient Brain website: https://ancientbrain.com/world.php?world=8080212350